Outsmart Energy Waste with our Rebates, Incentives and Loan Programs

 Installing a smart thermostat can reduce energy waste, while still keeping your home comfortable.
 If you’re a Clark Public Utilities customer currently heating your home with an electric furnace or heat pump, you may qualify for the $50 smart thermostat rebate.
 If your home is heated with a natural gas furnace, you also may qualify for the rebate through the Energy Trust.

-We provide loans of up to $15,000 at 3.5 percent interest for windows, attic insulation, wall insulation, air sealing, duct sealing (if applicable) and more.
+We provide homeowners with loans of up to $15,000 at 3.5 percent interest for windows, attic insulation, wall insulation, air sealing, duct sealing (if applicable) and more.
 Electrically heated homes and manufactured homes are eligible for the program.
 Financing is available and is subject to credit approval.

 Clark Public Utilities offers a variety of weatherization rebates for owners of multifamily buildings (5 or more units) in Clark County that are electrically heated.
 Multifamily structures with four or fewer units that are weatherized to program standards should apply for the utilities’ single family home weatherization rebates.